jackfekete01/DZHome/README.md

 - Error (1sig)
 - Long Axis (um)

 Every analysis requires a sample ID, the Best Age, and the 1sigma error of that analysis.
-To use the HydroFrac module, Long Axis measurements in um are also required but not needed for other modules.
+To use the HydroFrac module, long-axis measurements in um are also required but not needed for other modules.

+## Data Input